-Equal rights exist which form the base of living life to the fullest but it may not always seem that way for those with either physical or mental disabilities, often confined, isolated, and dependant on others to achieve many of the little things we take for granted.
+Equal rights form the base of living life to the fullest but it may not always seem that way for those suffering physical or mental disabilities, often confined, isolated, and dependent on others to achieve many of the little things others take for granted.
 A service/assistance dog can certainly be one of the possible solutions for people in this predicament as they have the ability to empower the disabled to overcome barriers giving a new-found independence.

-Historically dogs are trained before going to the handler as a package often at great cost – Service DogTraining uses a different approach: getting the handler involved in training their own service /assistance dog.
+Historically these dogs were trained before passing to the handler often at great cost – Service DogTraining’s approach has the handler involved in training their own service /assistance dog.
 This enhances the bond between the handler and the dog and often creates additional intuitive outcomes that make dogs so special.

-So how can a service dog help?
-ASD kiddies avoid meltdowns; warn a handler that a seizure is imminent; help with pain and depression; help someone go out of their home; be the anchor for those suffering PTSD; fetch and carry, open and close doors, cupboards, cabinets; offer stability – the list is very long and still ever growing.
+A service dog can be trained to help in many ways such as alerting to meltdowns and seizures; help with pain and depression; help someone venture from their home; be the anchor for PTSD sufferers; fetch and carry, open and close doors, cupboards, cabinets; offer stability – the list is very long and still ever growing.

 Service DogTraining offers support services to those wanting to take steps to further independence, self-reliance and empowerment with the help of a self-trained Service / Assistance dog.

 For those suffering from PTSD through service with the ADF or EMS, please see our special page on PTSD and the programme we deliver through Soldier On K9 Support.